- Key Info

 - Ebor Academy Trust

 - Contact Us

-Welcome to team 3/4.
-We hope you all had a great summer!
-We would like to take this opportunity to welcome you and your child to our class.
-The children have all settled back into the school routine and made a great start to the new school year.
+Welcome to team 4.
+We hope you all enjoyed the Christmas festivities!
+The children have all settled back into the school routine and made a great start to the new school term.

 During the year we have parents’ evenings that give us the opportunity to discuss your child’s progress however our door is always open and if you have any concerns please do not hesitate to contact us.

 Below is some information that should help you all to be well equipped and fully informed for the new term.

 This term our topic is “on the move” and we have many exciting things planned for the term.